vitessio/website/content/en/docs/reference/vreplication.md

 `update` statement.
 You are required to specify the id of the row you intend to update.
 You can only update one row at a time.

-Typically, you can update the row and change the state to `Stopping` to stop a stream, or to `Running` to restart a stopped stream.
+Typically, you can update the row and change the state to `Stopped` to stop a stream, or to `Running` to restart a stopped stream.

 You can also update the row to set a `stop_pos`, which will make the replication